safebear/qatestexercise/README.md

 ## Exploratory (Manual) Tests

-***NOTE:*** Please install the latest `AsciiDoc` extension (by João Pinto) in VSCode in order to view the formatted version of these files.
+***NOTE:*** Please install the latest `AsciiDoc` extension (by João Pinto) in VSCode in order to view the formatted version of these files in your IDE.

 ### Test Records

-The exploratory tests can be found in `docs > exploratory_tests > computer_crud > create_computer_record.adoc`.
-In order to view the formatted version, press `ctrl+shift+v` and the document will be generated.*
+The exploratory tests can be [viewed on the GitHub repo](https://github.com/safebear/qatestexercise/blob/master/docs/exploratory_tests/computer_crud/create_computer.record.adoc) or in the following directory:

+`docs > exploratory_tests > computer_crud > create_computer_record.adoc`

+In order to view the formatted  in your IDE, press `ctrl+shift+v` and the document will be generated.

 This file contains the `record` of the exploratory testing that has taken place.
 I've put a table and some short explanations in the document as an example.
 I've only created a record for `creating` a computer, but there will also be records for exploratory testing around `deleting`, `updating` and `reading` a computer and any other user journeys.

-* AsciiDoc files also render nicely in GitHub, so you can take a look at them there.

 ### Guides

+These can also be [viewed on the GitHub repo](https://github.com/safebear/qatestexercise/blob/master/docs/exploratory_tests/guides/tools%26techniques.adoc).

+Or in the folder:

-In the `docs > exploratory_tests > guides` folder, I've also included a `tools&techniques.adoc` file to help exploratory testers do their job, and made some notes in there as an example.
+`docs > exploratory_tests > guides`

+The `tools&techniques.adoc` file aims to help exploratory testers do their job, and made some notes in there as an example.
 This is a living document, and will therefore grow as more knowledge is shared/added (e.g. with more information around negative and boundary testing than I've had time to put in there).

 ### Why AsciiDoc?